richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 * Enterprise CMS platforms place marketer features and experience first
 * Jamstack is squarely aimed at developer experience and performance

 There's a battle going on between the established enterprise marketing platforms and the world of open source Jamstack.
-The latterpromises to provide a better developer and user experience at the expense of the marketeers toolkit but at a fraction of the price (sometimes free).
+The latter promises to provide a better developer and user experience at the expense of the marketeers toolkit but at a fraction of the price (sometimes free).

 It's easy to think that these two approaches are incompatible, but that's not the case.